gwolfis/f5-bigip-terraform/azure-quickstarts/README.md

 Each deployment uses **Terraform** to launch one or more BIG-IP('s) with 1-nic or 3-nics.

-When you are not familar with these F5 BIG-IP designs in public cloud, please check out the F5 Cloud Solution Tempates on Github: https://github.com/F5Networks/f5-azure-arm-templates-v2.
+When you are not familar with these F5 BIG-IP designs in public cloud, please check out the F5 Cloud Solution Templates on Github: https://github.com/F5Networks/f5-azure-arm-templates-v2.

 ## What to expect